You are using an outdated browser. Please upgrade your browser to improve your experience.

 Just yesterday, Google and Samsung released a joint statement pushing back the formal announcement of the former's "Ice Cream Sandwich" Android update (a.k.a. version 4.0) and the latter's tentatively-named Galaxy Nexus Prime smartphone.
 The short document, shared by Engadget, reads as follows:

-Because the news came just two days after Steve Jobs' passing, it's been widely assumed that the move was made out of respect for the Apple founder and former CEO.
+Samsung and Google decide to postpone the new product announcement at CTIA Fall.
+We agree that it is just not the right time to announce a new product.Because the news came just two days after Steve Jobs' passing, it's been widely assumed that the move was made out of respect for the Apple founder and former CEO.
 Adding credence to that assumption, Samsung sent a follow-up to CNET, stating that the Korean company